What people say!

 In Australia, a prisoner went on an extreme diet to enable him to squeeze

-through a space between the bars and a brick wall he had chipped away.
+through a the bars of his cell and also a brick wall he had chipped away.

 "Slim chance!
 He's still at large and they have a fat chance of catching him".